Choosing the right Content Management System (CMS) for your site is critical to getting the most from your business or non-profit website.

 - Updates and maintenance are easily managed via the WordPress dashboard.
 This includes WordPress core updates.

 - Lower maintenance costs than Drupal and other CMS systems.

 - Some of the better e-commerce tools for WordPress are paid plugins and require a subscription

 - Less powerful than Drupal and other CMS platforms

 And the Winner Is…

-There’s really no real winner—both are excellent CMS systems.
-We recommend using WordPress for Blogs, and other sites where simplicity and ease of updates are important.
+There’s really no real winner as both are excellent CMS systems.
+We recommend using WordPress for smaller business websites as its easier and more cost-effective to manage.
 For e-commerce applications, we recommend using Drupal with Drupal Commerce for greater power and flexibility.